 This IOCTL is used to get the current input type (analog interface type).

 '''

 Ioctl: VIDIOC_G_INPUT

 '''

 This IOCTL takes pointer to integer using which the detected inputs will be returned.
-It will return the first detected inputs.
-If no inputs are detected, it returns an error to the application.
+It will return the software managed input detected during open system call.

 Application will provide the index number as an output argument.